 Salmon lox recipe is super easy: rub with spices, marinate for at least 24 hours, rinse under cold running water, pat dry with paper towels (toilet paper if you are out of paper towels;)) and slice thinly.
 That’s it when it comes to how to cure salmon at home.

 Try this homemade lox recipe!
 If you like sashimi, you will love this lox!
-It’s not even raw, it’s cooked in salt and maple syrup, making it a clean source of protein.
-Enjoy!
+It’s not even raw, it’s “cooked” in salt and maple syrup, making it a clean source of protein.
+Enjoy and if you are looking for other simple salmon recipes, try my baked salmon with cheese, lime ginger salmon and salmon tomato soup.

 - 9 oz sockeye (coho) salmon fillet, skin on or off